griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

   The TF coil radial thickness (<em>tfcth</em>) can parametrized in two ways in <em>PROCESS</em>:
 </p>
 - <p style='text-align: justify;'>
-    **Direct parametrization**: The set the TF radial inboard thickness with the `tfcth` (iteration variable 57) <em>PROCESS</em> input variable.
-The WP radial thickness (`dr_tf_wp`) is calculated from `tfcth` and the different case radial thicknesses, using the equation.
+    **Direct parametrization**: the TF radial inboard thickness width is set as an input variable : `tfcth` (iteration variable 57).
+The WP radial thickness (`dr_tf_wp`) is calculated from `tfcth` and the two case radial thicknesses.
 This parametrization is used by default.
   </p>
 - <p style='text-align: justify;'>
-    **WP thickness parametrization**: the TF inboard radial thickness is calculated from the radial thicknesses of the case and the WP radial thickness.
-This option is selected by using the WP thickness (`dr_tf_wp`), iteration variable 140) as an iteration variable.
-Doing so, any `tfcth` values will be overwritten and for this reason `dr_tf_wp` cannot be used as iteration variables simultaneously (the <em>PROCESS</em> execution will ba halted with an error message).
-Although not set by default for backward compatibility, this parametrization provides a more stable optimization procedure as negative layer thicknesses cannot be obtained by construction and his hence encouraged.
+    **WP thickness parametrization**: the TF inboard radial thickness is calculated from the the case and the WP radial thickness.
+This option is selected by using the WP thickness (`dr_tf_wp`, iteration variable 140) as an iteration variable.
+Doing so, any `tfcth` values will be overwritten and for this reason `dr_tf_wp` and `tfcth` cannot be used as iteration variables simultaneously.
+Although not set by default for backward compatibility, this parametrization provides a more stable optimization procedure (negative WP area layer cannot be obtained by construction) and his hence encouraged.
   </p>

 #### Case geometry

 <p style='text-align: justify;'>
   Although not physically divided into pieces, three section of the case can be considered:
 </p>
 - <p style='text-align: justify;'>
     **The nose casing:** this section corresponds to the case separating the WP with the machine center.
 Due to the presence of net electromechanical centering forces, this case has a major structural purpose and is often much larger than the other sides.
-The nose case dimension is set by its radial thickness that the user can specify using the `thkcas` (iteration variable 57) input variable.
+The nose case dimension is set by its radial thickness that the user can specify using the `thkcas`  input variable (iteration variable 57).
   </p>
 - <p style='text-align: justify;'>
     **Sidewall casing:** this section corresponds to the lateral side of the case, separating the WP with the other vaulted coils.
 As in the WP geometry is generally squared, the sidewall case thickness may vary with the machine radius.
 For this reason, the user sets its dimensions though its minimal thickness `casths`.
-The user can either `casths` in the *PROCESS* input file, either define it as a fraction of the total coil thickness at the inner radius of the WP (`r_wp_inner`) with the `casths_fraction` input.
-If `casths_fraction` is defined in the input file, the `casths` value will be overwritten.
+The user can either directly specify `casths` or define it as a fraction of the total coil thickness at the inner radius of the WP (`r_wp_inner`) with the `casths_fraction` input.
+If `casths_fraction` is set in the input file, the `casths` value will be overwritten.
   </p>
 - <p style='text-align: justify;'>
-    **Plasma side casing:** this section corresponds to the case, separating the WP with plasma.
+    **Plasma side casing:** this section corresponds to the case section separating the WP with the plasma.
 As the geometry of this section is rounded, its thickness is set by its minimal value `casthi` (user input).
-Like the sidewall case, this value can also be set as a fraction of the total TF coil thickness `tfcth` using `casthi_fraction`.
-If `casthi_fraction` is defined in the input file, the `casthi` value will be overwritten.
+This parameter can also be defined as a fraction of the total TF coil thickness `tfcth` using `casthi_fraction`.
+If the `casthi_fraction` parametrization is used, the `casthi` value will be overwritten.
   </p>

 Two different plasma side casing shapes can be selected using the `i_tf_case_geom` integer switch: